onehashai/onehash-connect/zerver/webhooks/canarytoken/doc.md

-See your Thinkst Canarytoken alerts in Zulip!
+See your Thinkst Canarytoken alerts in Connect!
 This integration works with Canarytokens from [canarytokens.org][canarytokens], not Thinkst's paid product - see the [Thinkst](/integrations/doc/thinkst) integration for those!